stacksgov/sips/sip-0xx-improve-sip10/sip-0xx-composable-fungible-token-standard.md

 1. The Dapp (decentralized application) _D_ generates a `approve` transaction for a single standard token _T_ and a single Dapp contract _C_.
 2. The User signs the `approve` transaction and submits to blockchain.
-3. The token _T_ get the allowance updated when the transactions ends on-chain.
+3. The token _T_ get the allowance updated when the transaction ends on-chain.
 4. The Dapp (decentralized application) _D_ generates a service `example-defi-service` transaction to start the service.
-5. The User sign the `example-defi-service` and submits to blockchain.
+5. The User signs the `example-defi-service` and submits to blockchain.
 6. The Dapp _D_ executes `example-defi-service` on-chain, this includes calling `transfer-from` to retrieve the tokens from User and, eventually, forwarding the tokens to a third-party service with `approve`, thus allowing for _Composability_.

 ## Backwards Compatibility